top of page

 • Do vinegar and brown paper have some other connotations?

-The link of the poem to French history (King Louise XVI and Queen Marie Antoinette, who were beheaded) was available at a click of the mouse.
+The link of the poem to French history (King Louise XVI and Queen Marie Antoinette, who were beheaded) was available at the click of a mouse.

 (Time: 1 minute)

-Placing brown paper soaked in vinegar on the head, was indeed a therapeutic practice followed in those days, to cure a headache.
-It was a mild ending, to cover the brutality of the actual story, and we got carried away with it.
+Placing brown paper soaked in vinegar on the head was indeed a therapeutic practice in those days to cure a headache.
+It was a mild ending to cover the brutality of the actual story, and we got carried away with it.

 MYTHOLOGY

-In the 1950s, a young man lost his wife at the age of 32, and shouldered the responsibility of being a single parent to three young daughters, in a conservative township.
-I am sure he was scared and insecure, beneath the calm exterior of a regular meditator.
-The first story extended to his motherless daughters, was that of a widow in the family, who was found to be pregnant.
-It led to an ‘honor killing’ within the thick walls, of the huge mansion of the feudal lords.
+In the 1950s, a young man lost his wife at the age of 32 and shouldered the responsibility of being a single parent to three young daughters in a conservative township.
+I am sure he was scared and insecure beneath the calm exterior of a regular meditator.
+The first story extended to his motherless daughters was that of a widow in the family who was found to be pregnant.
+It led to an ‘honour killing’ within the thick walls of the vast mansion of the feudal lords.
 The impressionable girls were scared and scarred for life.
-They looked at the elders in the family, with a sense of fear and trepidation, and had no companion to share.
+They looked at the elders in the family with a sense of fear and trepidation and had no companion to share.

 Why is mythology still relevant?

-• It is rooted in our heritage, to tell us where we came from.
+• It is rooted in our heritage and tells us where we came from.

 • The half-truths or myths are used to convey moral lessons.